Opinion

 What’s changing: new statutory access rights

-From October 2026, independent trade unions will be able to request statutory “access agreements” for specified purposes, notably to meet, recruit, organise, support or represent workers and facilitate collective bargaining (but not industrial action).
-Access may extend to both physical entry and digital communication channels such as email, intranet, messaging platforms and virtual meetings.
+From October 2026, independent trade unions will be able to request statutory “access agreements” for specified purposes, notably to meet, recruit, organise, support or represent workers and facilitate collective bargaining (but not to organise industrial action).
+Access may extend to both physical entry and digital communication channels.
+No access agreement may last longer than two years.

 A structured and fast-moving process